tdrxy/ML-Challenge-/solution/README-SOLUTION.md

       pipeline with a joblib.dump for example.
 You could afterwards use this data to reconstruct the original pipeline.
     - More exotic neural nets (width/depth/connections)
     - Select K best features
+    - Better gridsearch: sampling randomly on log scale.
+Finding best first rudimentary parameters, then zoom in on that subspace, and perform gridsearch on that zoomed in subspace
     - ...